drahmanucsd/Blink-python-GWAS-/README.md

 `python setup.py install --user`

+If `blink` was installed correctly, try `blink --help` to see if instructions to run `blink` are provided.

 ## Basic usage instructions
 Using the python/jupyter notebook files following the instructions in the cell blocks/comments to run the code.
 You will most likely need to fill in your corresponding files/data to run the code.
+FOLLOW THE INSTRUCTIONS PROVIDED!
 * For the simulate_pheno jupyter notebook, you will need to use your own variants to run the tool for converting .vcf files to .hap files

+The basic usage of `blink` will be:

+`blink [other options]` (will be specified soon once we integrate everything)

 ## Complete usage instructions
 We have no fully implemented the complete usage of `blink` yet and will be incorporating it this upcoming week.
 (The options below will not work properly yet)